!! The movie:

 * TheyChangedItNowItSucks: The main reaction to ''Dear You'' upon its release in 1995, due to the slicker production and Blake singing much more smoothly in comparison to the previous three Jawbreaker records.

-* VindicatedByHistory: As mentioned above, ''Dear You'' wasn't received very warmly during its original release for a number of reasons; however, fans started reconsidering their views of it after Jawbreaker broke up.
+* VindicatedByHistory: As mentioned above, ''Dear You'' wasn't received very warmly during its original release for a few reasons; however, fans started reconsidering their views of it after Jawbreaker broke up.
 When Adam Pfahler re-released it in 2004 after successfully licensing the publishing rights from Creator/GeffenRecords, the response was much more positive all-around.